Ghost word: Speculative examples

 Many neologisms, including those that eventually develop into established usages, are of obscure origin, and some might well have originated as ghost words through illiteracy, such as the term okay.
 However, establishing the true origin often is not possible, partly for lack of documentation, and sometimes through obstructive efforts on the part of pranksters.
 The most popular etymology of the word pumpernickel bread—that Napoleon described it as "C'est pain pour Nicole!", being only fit for his horse—is thought to be a deliberate hoax.
 Quiz also has been associated with apparently deliberate false etymology.
 All these words and many more have remained in common usage, but they may well have been ghost words in origin.

 Distinguished from back-formation

 A recent, incorrect use of the term "ghost word" refers to coining a new word inferred from a real word by falsely applying an etymological rule.
 The correct term for such a derivation is back-formation, a word that has been established since the late 19th century.
-An example is "beforemath" derived from "aftermath", having an understandable meaning but not a commonly accepted word.
+"Beforemath" is an example, derived from "aftermath", having an understandable meaning but not a commonly accepted word.
 A back-formation cannot become a ghost word; as a rule it would clash with Skeat's precise definition, which requires that the word forms have "no meaning".